 - We don't frown on people taking time off, but rather encourage people to take care of themselves and others by having some time away.

-- In addition, we encourage all team members to take time off for holidays they observe.
+- In addition, we encourage all employees to take time off for holidays they observe.
 Camunda embraces asynchronous communications, so calls can be recorded and watched later.
 No one should ever be expected to attend calls on days they are not working or on official public holidays.
 For a listing of official holidays by country, please see the predefined holidays in your bob time off calendar.

 - Not taking vacation can be viewed as a weakness and people shouldn't boast about it.
 The company must be able to go for long periods without you.
 We don't want to lose you permanently by burning yourself out by not taking regular vacations.
 We care and encourage you to take the time off that you need.
 Ensuring your documentation in the handbook is up to date enables your team to help out whilst you’re on leave, additionally it fosters our asynchronous working environment.

-- You don't need to worry about taking time off to go to the gym, take a nap, go grocery shopping, do household chores, help someone, taking care of a loved one, etc. If you have urgent tasks, but something comes up or takes longer than expected, just ensure the rest of the team knows and someone can pick up the tasks (assuming you're able to communicate).
+- You don't need to worry about taking time off to go to the gym, voting, take a nap, go grocery shopping, do household chores, help someone, taking care of a loved one, etc. If you have urgent tasks, but something comes up or takes longer than expected, just ensure the rest of the team knows and someone can pick up the tasks (assuming you're able to communicate).

 - Vacation must be submitted reasonably upfront, a good rule of thumb would be to give as much notice to your time off in relation to the length of time you wish to take off, for example if you take 2 days off, you would give 2 days notice.
 This is merely guidance and not an exact science, if it works for your team to provide less notice without impacting business continuity, thats fine.